riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 Sending a `/load` message with string parameter will load the patch file pointed to by the message.
 The full path and filename must be passed for a valid patch file.

-Cardinal replies back indicating either success or failure, using `/resp` path with `s:"load" s:"ok"|"fail"`` message.
+Cardinal replies back indicating either success or failure, using `/resp` path with `s:"load" s:"ok"|"fail"` message.

+#### /get_models

+Sending a `/get_models` message will request a list of all models available to Cardinal.

+Carinal replise back using `/resp/plugin` path with `s:brand s:pluginName s:modelName s:description s:tags` message.
+(One message for each available plugin.)

 #### /get_modules